Friday, March 27, 2026

 FROM employees;

--- Same column can appear more than once
+-- Same column can appear multiple times

-SELECT last_name, salary, salary * 12
+SELECT last_name, salary, salary * 12 AS annual_salary

 FROM employees;

--- Using AS (recommended for clarity)
+-- With AS (recommended for clarity)

 SELECT last_name AS name,

-salary * 12 AS annual_salary,
+salary * 12 AS annual_salary

 FROM employees;

--- Without AS — space between column and alias is enough
+-- Without AS — space is enough

 SELECT last_name name,

-salary * 12 annual_salary,
+salary * 12 annual_salary

 FROM employees;